jessicarush/react-notes/state.md

 }
 ```

-Obviously creating copies of data structures comes with a processing efficiency penalty, but the gains in terms of ensuring your app doesn't have difficult to find bugs due to reacts handling of things under the hood is mostly worth it.
+Obviously creating copies of data structures comes with a processing efficiency penalty, but the gains in terms of ensuring your app doesn't have difficult to find bugs due to React's handling of things under the hood is mostly worth it.

 ## State Design